A sentence I have never said, nor thought I would say: This recipe is inspired by Guy Fieri.

 I’m far from a food snob (how far is a little embarrassing sometimes.
 Put a bowl of Cheetos in front of me and watch), but I did not imagine myself getting culinarily inspired by someone who wears his sunglasses on the back of his spiked head.
 Not judging.
 Just saying.
 And clearly possibly judging a little.

-So, yes great on burgers of all strips, from beef to turkey to fish.
+So, yes this sriracha mayo is great on burgers of all stripes, from beef to turkey to fish.
 Great with a piece of crisp-cooked fish, or some poached or fried shrimp, or if you’re feeling super indulgent, french fries (you know about the mayo French fry thing the Belgians invented right?
 The Belgians are wise, wise people).

 The amount of honey is very small, and you could certainly bump it up a bit if you wanted a higher level of sweet to balance out the heat.